noah-alvarado/pacific/README.md

 ## Acknowledgements

-This project is inspired by the Pacific board game created by Sir Ian Hamilton Finlay.
+This project is a digital adaptation of the Pacific board game created by Ian Hamilton Finlay.

 ## Game Rules